-On Thursday a gang of police officers in Garner, N.C., raided Mikisa Thompson’s house in the middle of the night for playing Malcolm X speeches “too loudly”.
+On Thursday a gang of police officers in Garner, N.C., raided Mikisa Thompson’s house in the middle of the night because she was allegedly playing Malcolm X’s speeches “too loudly.”

-Mikisa Thompson has been accused of playing “amplified speech being projected by some sound amplification device,” according to a search warrant issued by Garner Police Department.
+Thompson, Indy Week reports, has been accused of playing “amplified speech being projected by some sound amplification device,” according to a search warrant issued by the Garner Police Department.

-The debacle started on April 22 with a neighbor, Don Barnette, calling 911 to report a complete non-emergency—that she was blasting “loud Islamic-Muslim preaching” in her backyard:
+The debacle started on April 22, when a neighbor, Don Barnette, called 911 to report a complete non-emergency—that she was blasting “loud Islamic-Muslim preaching” in her backyard:

 Police showed up and Thompson began filming to document the exchange:

 Thompson was fined $50 for excessive noise; the police also obtained an initial search warrant and confiscated her BeFree speaker, which she says they still have.
-But she continued to play the speeches in her own home as she pleased and Barnette continued to lodge police complaints against what he described to Indy Week as Malcolm’s“Islamic-Jihadist-type messages.”
+But she continued to play the speeches in her home as she pleased, and Barnette continued to lodge police complaints against what he described to Indy Week as Malcolm’s “Islamic-Jihadist-type messages.”

-Then, last Thursday, 10 p.m., cops obtained a second search warrant and decided to raid Thompson’s home in the middle of the night.
-According to Indy Week
+Then, last Thursday, at 10 p.m., cops obtained a second search warrant and decided to raid Thompson’s home in the middle of the night.
+According to Indy Week: